WhereSoftwareGoesToDie/retcon/docs/data-source.md

 with an external system.
 Each invocation of a data source processes a single operation and they can be implemented in any language.

-Data sources must implement the four CRUD operations:
+Data sources should implement the four CRUD operations:

 - Create a new document;
 - Read an existing document;
 - Update an existing document; and
 - Delete an existing document.

+While you can leave out some of the CRUD operations for a data source, this is not safe in general and you should implement all four unless you know (and can show to your colleagues) that the omitted operation/s will never be needed.

 Formats
 -------